nylas-samples/node-email-responder-ai/README.md

 ### Setup Nylas Email API Account
 We will be using Nylas to read & send emails.
 The Nylas Email API acts as a thin layer within your application to allow users to authenticate and connect to their communication data (Email, Calendar, and Contacts).
 By allowing your application to connect to your users' communication data, you can build powerful user features.

+One reference to use during the tutorial is our [Nylas developer documentation](https://developer.nylas.com/)

 #### Sign-up For Nylas (it's free!)
-**Tutorial Step 2.** Head to [Nylas](https://nylas.com/register) and sign up for your free account.
+**Tutorial Step 2.** Head to [Nylas](https://nylas.com/wwc23-code) and sign up for your free account.
 We offer a free tier to get started and complete this tutorial.

 ### Download the Nylas Quick Start Guide to build locally.
 This repository (main branch) is taken directly from the Nylas Quick Start Guides.